-Budget share allocations (including top up payments for pupils with high needs) will be made available to governing bodies at the beginning of each term - see 3.2.
+Budget share allocations (including top up payments for pupils with high needs) will be made available to governing bodies of schools supported by the Authority's finance service via SLA at the beginning of each term - see 3.2.
+Budget share instalments can be made a monthly basis to schools if requested; however the request should be made prior to the start of the relevant financial year.